 (C) New Roads.—

-(i) In general.—Except as necessary for the administration of the Conservation and Recreation Area or in responding to an emergency, and in accordance with applicable law (including regulations), no roads shall be constructed within the Conservation and Recreation Area after the date of enactment of this Act.
+(i) In general.—Except as necessary for the administration of the Conservation and Recreation Area or in responding to an emergency, and in accordance with applicable law (including regulations), no new roads shall be constructed within the Conservation and Recreation Area after the date of enactment of this Act.

 (ii) Savings clause.—Nothing in clause (i) prohibits the Secretary from authorizing maintenance or reconstruction of a road in existence on the date of enactment of this Act.